Our top pick for

 While rolling over your 401(k) to a Roth IRA can offer several benefits, there are some points you should consider before moving forward.

 If you think a Roth IRA isn’t your best option, you have access to other retirement savings vehicles.

 If your 401(k) plan administrator allows it, you can easily transfer your 401(k) savings to a Roth IRA.
 Even though you’ll owe income taxes on the amount transferred, you’ll enjoy tax-free withdrawals in retirement.
-However, fees and other costs can reduce your savings, so be sure to compare brokerages to find the Roth IRA that’s right for you.
+However, fees and other costs can reduce your savings, so compare brokerages to find the Roth IRA that’s right for you.

 Knowing the difference between a 401(k) and an IRA will help you maximize your retirement savings.

 What you need to know to start building your retirement nest egg.